OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. Select **Add application**.

    > [!NOTE]
    > The `ea5a67f6-b6f3-4338-b240-c655ddc3cc8e` ID pre-authorizes all Microsoft Office application endpoints.
-It is also required if you want to support Microsoft accounts (MSA) on Office on Windows and Mac.
+It's also required if you want to support Microsoft accounts (MSA) on Office on Windows and Mac.
 Alternatively, you can enter a proper subset of the following IDs if for any reason you want to deny authorization to Office on some platforms.
 Just leave out the IDs of the platforms from which you want to withhold authorization.
 Users of your add-in on those platforms will not be able to call your Web APIs, but other functionality in your add-in will still work.
    >
    > - `d3590ed6-52b3-4102-aeff-aad2292ab01c` (Microsoft Office)
    > - `93d53678-613d-4013-afc1-62e9e444a0a5` (Office on the web)